zacharylongo/Tech-Journals/README.md

 ## 🚀 About Me

 Hello!
-I'm [Zach], a tech enthusiast with a focus on Smart Building Technology, Enterprise Risk Management, and OSINT.
+I'm Zach, a tech enthusiast with a focus on Smart Building Technology, Enterprise Risk Management, and Open-Source Intelligence (OSINT).

 ## 💼 Current Job